translationalneuromodeling/tapas/mpdcm/README.md

 Currently only LINUX is supported for compilation.
 We have compiled in a few different platforms successfully.
 Please refer to the doc/test.tx

+For compilation you require a matlab running environment, a cuda installation and the supported compiler.
+If your standard compiler is not compatible with your cuda installation, then, although it''s possible to compile, it might require some manual work.
+For compilation you should use

+ cd src
+ ./configure
+ make

+If your cuda installation happens to be in a non-standard location, or you would like to use a version of cuda installed in your computer but not the standard one use

+ ./configure --with-cuda=<LOCATION OF YOUR CUDA INSTALLATION>

+For example

+ ./configure --with-cuda=/cluster/apps/cuda/4.2.9/

 ## Initilization